Skip to content

 Topic Current reality

-Sweep Sweep is delayed by on-chain claim_grace_slots; local prechecks cannot bypass this
+Sweep Delayed by on-chain claim_grace_slots; local prechecks cannot bypass this

-Ticket cleanup close_ticket remains user-driven and separate from operator sweep logic
+Ticket cleanup close_ticket is user-driven and separate from operator sweep logic

 4. Verification tasks for reviewers